Avis2good/DevOps_progress/README.md

 # DevOps Engineer

+NOTE: THIS IS MY PROGRESS SO FAR......I HAVE BEEN BUSY WITH WORK, BUT I WANTED YOU TO SEE WHAT  I HAVE DONE SO FAR...

 ## Process
 - Fork this repository to your personal GitHub account.
 If you prefer, you may create your own private repository instead.
 - Complete your project and push your code to your repository.